icopy-site/awesome/docs/awesome/awesome-home-assistant.md

 Awesome Home Assistant is a curated list of awesome [Home Assistant](https://www.home-assistant.io) resources.
-Additional software, tutorials, custom integration, add-ons, custom dashboard cards & plugins, cookbooks, example setups, and much more.
+Additional software, tutorials, custom integrations, apps, custom dashboard cards & plugins, cookbooks, example setups, and much more.

 The list is divided into categories.
 The links in those categories do not have